 Built in 1971 and situated on the outer edge of Montgomery County’s Downcounty area, Argyle’s evolution as a middle school has been both dramatic and emblematic of the development of MCPS.
 With the advent of the Middle School Magnet Consortium in 2005, Argyle’s enrollment area increased to include students from eight neighboring elementary schools, as well as a limited number of enrollment spaces for students beyond the Downcounty.
-The school’s focus is on technology and innovation, where all students take at least two elective courses within the technology magnet program.
+The school’s focus is on technology and innovation, where all students take at least three elective courses within the technology magnet program while at Argyle and at least one technology elective every year.
+In 2019, Argyle middle school became a Verizon Innovative Learning School, where every student and teacher was given an iPad to increased the engagement and learning within all classes rooms.
+Students were assigned the device in the beginning of the year and able to take them home providing secure access to the internet while at home.
 Current educational research supports the integration of technology throughout school curriculum in the following ways:

 - Middle school students learn best when they are actively engaged with the content.
 Lessons that include technology applications provide teachers with ways to motivate students into becoming active, real-world learners.